rustls/rustls/CONTRIBUTING.md

 The `#[cfg(test)] mod tests {}` module goes on the very bottom, if present.

+When defining new module definitions with `mod` they should be placed after private `use`'s, and before `pub use`'s.
+Files that have many `mod`'s should aim to avoid non-trivial code alongside the module definitions.

 #### Ordering for a given type

 For a given type, we prefer to order items as follows: